Liebestraum09/Liebestraum09/README.md

 ### About Me

-I am a student dedicated to uncovering the essence of problems and cultivating the insight to read the world.
+I am a student dedicated to focusing on the essence of problems and cultivating the insight to read the world.

 By reading between the lines of news and data every day, I live by the philosophy of striving to go to bed a little wiser than when I woke up.

+Self-taught PyTorch and actively expanding my horizon in machine learning and macro-economics through dedicated self-commitment.

 ---